Visiting the Maroon Bells: A Colorado Classic

 What to Do at the Maroon Bells

 There are several hiking trails in the Maroon Bells Scenic Area.
-Most popular, and easiest is the 1-mile Maroon Lake Scenic Trail, which rounds the lake and features an active beaver dam.
-The Maroon Creek Trail, at 3.2 miles, is a bit longer, and patient hikers, especially those who come early in the morning or later in the evening, might just spot some wildlife like bighorn sheep or porcupines.
+The most popular and easiest is the 1-mile Maroon Lake Scenic Trail, which rounds the lake and features an active beaver dam.
+The Maroon Creek Trail, at 3.2 miles, is a bit longer, and patient hikers, especially those who come early in the morning or later in the evening, might spot some wildlife like bighorn sheep or porcupines.
 Crater Lake Trail (3.6 miles) is more challenging, with rocky ascents, cooler temperatures, and beautiful views of the lake and White River National Forest.

 If you’re a real hiking pro, you might be thinking about taking on the Bells themselves.
-The Maroon Bells are some of the most challenging mountains to climb in Colorado, and have been known to be deadly.
-The class 3 hike to the top of Maroon Peak is 12 miles long with extreme exposure and nearly 5,000 feet elevation gain.
-It should not be attempted by anyone who is not an expert hiker, but if you do feel up for the challenge, grab an overnight parking reservation and make your way to the summit for a truly unforgettable experience and panoramic view.
+The Maroon Bells are some of the most challenging mountains to climb in Colorado and have been known to be deadly.
+The class 3 hike to the top of Maroon Peak is 12 miles long, with extreme exposure and nearly 5,000 feet of elevation gain.
+It should not be attempted by anyone who is not an expert hiker.
+However, if you do feel up for the challenge, grab an overnight parking reservation and make your way to the summit for a truly unforgettable experience and panoramic view.

-For those looking for an intense backpacking experience without the death-defying climb of Maroon Peak, Four Pass Loop might be a great option.
+Four Pass Loop might be a great option for those looking for an intense backpacking experience without the death-defying climb of Maroon Peak.
 This 26.6-mile loop is usually done in 3-4 days and reaches a maximum elevation of 12,500 feet as it crosses through four magnificent mountain passes.
 Four Pass Loop is best attempted in mid or late summer.

 How to Visit the Maroon Bells